lxc-dolphin/BioJEL/README.md

-# Biomedical Entity Linking n (Joint4E-EL) Model For [Joint event extraction and entity linking model](https://arxiv.org/abs/2305.14645)
+# Biomedical Entity Linking (Joint4E-EL) Model For [Joint event extraction and entity linking model](https://arxiv.org/abs/2305.14645)
 - A deep leanring framework with BERTs and classification layer to link named entities to a knowledge base.
 The EL model results are reported in our [paper](https://arxiv.org/abs/2305.14645)

 ## Model Structures